callumstew/ubuild-jekyll/index.md

   headline: Prospective Data
   content: "<strong>Sign up to the study before you were ill</strong> By signing up
     to our study before any sign of illness gives us the most useful data.
-In this way we are able to collect data and have you annotate it with questionnaires as you go forward in time, this information is critical to providing context to the data you donate to us. <br>"
+In this way we are able to collect data and while you provide context with your questionnaire answers.
+This information labelling of the data is very important to our analysis. data you donate to us. <br>"
   media:
     image: "/uploads/2020/04/01/covid-sequence-1.png"